 Nancy Sawyer Schraeder, Screenwriter/Producer (Los Angeles, California)

-Nancy scripted the feature film, Magdalena: Released from Shame, which premiered at the United Nations in 2007 and has been translated into over one hundred languages.
-Rivka, a mini-series she co-wrote, was released worldwide in 2012.
-In March, "Portions," a short film she wrote and co-produced, screened at the World of Women Film Fair in Dubai.
-Nancy has also produced promotional videos for corporations and non-profits.
-Nancy holds a Master of Professional Writing from the University of Southern California and has taught writing at Biola University and Long Beach City College and at media summits in Cairo, London, and online. firstname.lastname@example.org
+Nancy Sawyer Schraeder is the writer, producer, and director of the comedy web series, Zahra's New World.
+Nancy scripted the feature film, Magdalena: Released from Shame, which premiered at the United Nations and has been translated into over 170 languages.
+Rivka, a follow-up series she co-wrote, was released worldwide in 2012.
+"Portions," a short film she wrote and produced, won Best Short Fiction Film at the World of Women Film Fair in Dubai and an Award of Merit at the Best Shorts Competition.
+Nancy wrote, produced, and directed "Equations," a short film advocating for religious freedom, which was second runner up in the Religious Freedom & Business Film Competition.
+She holds a Master of Professional Writing from the University of Southern California and has coached media teams in the U.S., Egypt, Tunisia, and Jordan.
+Contact Nancy at firstname.lastname@example.org.

 Jenifer Sarver, Founder and Communications Expert at Sarver Strategies (Austin, Texas)